rowbottomn/SnowCraft/README.md

 # SnowCraft
-Processing java simple point and click game where resources are gathered
+Processing java, destined to become a simple point and click game where resources are gathered